 Check out more kitchen of the best kitchen trolleys in our buying guide.

 Kitchen wall storage ideas

-16. Choose modular shelving systems for adaptable kitchen storage
+16. Choose modular shelving systems for an adaptable kitchen storage idea

 For minimalist interiors, modular shelving is a nice fit.
 Customisable and flexible, these storage systems can be dressed up or down to suit any kitchen style.
 What's more, the shelves can be moved around to adapt with your storage needs.

 Scandi brand String provide different storage options; the system pictured includes accessible shelves for pots and pans, as well as multiple rails and canisters for stashing utensils.
 You can also find similar modular shelf systems at Ikea and look out for Elfa shelving.

 17. Display kitchenware on open shelves